 School of the Arts:

 BGS in Liberal Arts and Sciences

-Lawrence campus students pursuing a BGS Liberal Arts & Sciences are advised by Cindy Thompson.
+Lawrence campus and online students pursuing a BGS Liberal Arts & Sciences are advised by Cindy Thompson.

 Graduation advisors are assigned to seniors in the College of Liberal Arts and Sciences and School of the Arts by student’s last name.